RobEthiChor: Automated Context-aware Ethics-based Negotiation for Autonomous Robots

-The results obtained through the automated negotiation implemented in \pname{} fully comply with the ones expected with the ground truth.
+The results obtained through the automated negotiation implemented in \pname{} fully comply with the ones expected with the ground truth \ins{and align with the ethical considerations in the defined personas}.
 The negotiation always showed the same outcome in each run that featured the same pair of users in a given context, regardless of their order in the pair, the robot acting on their behalf, and their starting roles (i.e., if a user started the negotiation as a sender or receiver).
 That is, for each pair in the airport context, and for each pair in the hospital context, either the same user always won the negotiation or no agreement was always reached.

 Figure~\ref{fig:negotiation-outcomes} summarizes the results of the negotiation between the 45 possible combinations of personas: in the airport context (Figure~\ref{subfig:negotiation-outcomes-airport}) an agreement was reached in 140 out of 180 runs (77.8\%), while in 40 runs (22.2\%), no agreement was reached, as expected from the ground truth data.
 It is worth remarking that no agreement was reached in 40 runs because, according to the defined personas and the derived ethical profiles, none of the two negotiating users (i.e., robots on their behalf) was willing to concede to the other the contended resource.
 The negotiation in the hospital context (Figure~\ref{subfig:negotiation-outcomes-hospital}) gave different results: here, the agreement was reached in 132 out the 180 runs (73.3\%), while no agreement was reached in 48 runs (26.7\%), as expected from the ground truth for this context.